What is the 4th Kingdom And Why Should I Join?

 We have a lot of debates here in the Kingdom, and religion is often a hot topic.
 We have members on all sides.
 My apologies for the fact that these are out of context, but here is a post with an atheist perspective, by kurt, and a Christian perspective, by lealila.
 Here is another interesting perspective: American Christianity by Larry.

-I would like to show you more, but you'll have to request an account to see the hundreds of thousands of other posts within.
+You'll have to request an account to see the hundreds of thousands of other posts on our site.